 (iii) Corporate restructuring

 (v) Managing mergers/amalgamations and takeovers

 (ix) Leasing services

-(x) Providing assistance for technical and financial collaborations etc.
+(x) Providing assistance for technical and financial collaborations etc

-All these services are offered to determine the funds requirements and procuring the same for the client and ensuring their optimum utilisation.
+All these services are offered to determine the funds requirements and procuring the same for the client and ensuring their optimum utilization.
 Thus, advancing loans is not the function to be performed by a merchant bank.

 Besides, the different services provided by the two, they differ as to regulatory framework provided for them.
 Commercial banks are governed by the Banking Regulation Act, 1949 and operate under directives issued by RBI from time to time.
 They are required to maintain required ratio of liquid assets in the forms of Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) of their time and demand liabilities.